 The medicine works by suppressing viral shedding and spreading of the herpes simplex virus.
 It also helps to speed up the healing of active lesions.

 Patients usually begin to take Valtrex during the last month of pregnancy at a dose of 500 mg twice a day.

 Valtrex suppressive therapy should be prescribed alongside precautionary measures.
 These include using condoms and dental dams during sex and avoiding contact with affected areas.

 Women who experience herpes outbreaks during the final month of pregnancy are usually recommended to undergo a C-section to avoid infection of the child during vaginal birth.

-The safety of valacyclovir is well established.
 Various research studies have shown that valacyclovir is safe when taken during pregnancy.